aliy98/ros-moveit-opencv-ontology/README.md

 Given the plan and the current robot position, this component iterates for each planned ``via_point`` and waits to simulate the time spent moving the robot to that location.
-The waiting time is computed using the roobot speed and the eucledian distance between the points.
+The waiting time is computed using the robot speed and the eucledian distance between the points.
 Each time a ``via_point`` is reached the ``state/set_pose`` service is invoked, and a ``feedback`` is provided.
 When the last ``via_point`` is reached, the action service provides a result by propagating the current robot position, which has been already updated through the ``state/set_pose`` service.
 Morever in each movement step, the robot battery level is read by the